markscholtz/jekyll_blog/_drafts/CLUG_meetup.markdown

 difficulties facing developers and other contributors looking to build on the good work of others.

-It's facinating to see that the open source world is plagued by similar issues to those found in the commercial equivalent.
+It's fascinating to see that the open source world is plagued by similar issues to those found in the commercial equivalent.
 It's not all long hair, daisies and tie-died attire; there are some extremely heated battles raging on.